wesleyhales/wesleyhales.com/blog/2014-02-26-Devnexus-2014-and-Onslyde.md

 a 2 day conference with around 1200 attendees.
 So let's look at the details behind the implementation and challenges that were faced.

-* Devnexus had around ?50? sponsors this year.
-This included Red Hat, Spring, Twilio, and many others.
-I wanted a way for them to connect to attendees and vice versa.
+* Devnexus had around 30 sponsors this year.
+This included Red Hat, GitHub, Twilio, and many others.
+I wanted a way for them to communicate with attendees who are interested in what they have to say on the screen.

 * We started out by allowing each sponsor to ask one question, and then charging a fee for additional questions.
 Zero paid slots were sold.
 But almost all the sponsors took advantage of their one free question, so a week before the